Pacific War: China 1942–1943

 In early 1942 in mainland China, the Japanese 3rd, 6th, and 40th Divisions, a total of around 120,000 troops, massed at Yueyang and advanced southward in three columns, attempting again to cross the Miluo River to reach Changsha.
 In January 1942, Chinese forces scored a victory at Changsha, the first Allied success against Japan.

 After the Doolittle Raid, the IJA conducted the Zhejiang-Jiangxi Campaign, with the goal of locating surviving American airmen, punishing the Chinese who had aided them and destroying air bases.
 This operation started on 15 May 1942 with 40 infantry and 15–16 artillery battalions, but was repelled by Chinese forces by September.
 During this campaign, the IJA engaged in biological warfare, spreading cholera, typhoid, plague and dysentery throughout Japanese-occupied areas of China.
 Chinese estimates put the death toll from Japanese-inflicted biological warfare at 250,000 civilians.
 Around 1,700 Japanese troops died, out of a total 10,000 who fell ill when Japanese biological weapons infected their own forces.

 On 2 November 1943, Isamu Yokoyama, commander of the Japanese 11th Army, deployed around 100,000 troops to attack Changde.
 During the seven-week Battle of Changde, the Chinese forced Japan to fight a campaign of attrition.
 Although the Japanese captured the city, the Chinese were able to pin them down long enough for reinforcements to arrive and encircle them.
 The Chinese then cut Japanese supply lines, prompting the Japanese to retreat, pursued by Chinese forces.
-During the battle, Japan used chemical weapons.
+During the battle, Japan deployed chemical weapons.